IRL-Crossing-CNRS/.github/profile/README.md

 ## About

-CROSSING is a CNRS **International Research Laboratory (IRL)**, jointly operated with our Australian partners, dedicated to the study and design of **human-autonomous agent teaming**.
+CROSSING is a CNRS **International Research Laboratory (IRL)**, dedicated to the study and design of **human-autonomous agent teaming**.
 Our researchers work across robotics, AI, human factors and systems engineering to build autonomous systems that can be trusted, understood and effectively teamed with by humans in complex, high-stakes environments.

 <br>